 Hours: Sunday & Monday 4:30-9PM; Tuesday-Thursday 4:30-9:30pm; Friday & Staurday 4:30-10PM.

 Parking: free private lot located on Manor Road and Dean Keaton or street.

-Specials: Happy hour every day from 4:30-6:30PM; dine in only.
+Specials: Call for inquiry.
 [Prices and menu subject to change]

 I cannot express how thrilled I was when Oz Tap House opened last year!
 I had been to a couple of other self-service pour by the ounces places and really enjoyed the experience.
 Oz (as in Ounce) is a very welcomed and needed addition to Austin!
 With over 30 beers on tap (click here to see what’s currently available), wine, and even sake, there is surely something to please every discerning palate.
 Try little tasters, pour half or full pints, build your own flight – whatever your heart desires and your dedicated customer card will keep track of your taps and keep a running tab.
 What better to pair your adult libation with?
 Well charcuterie and cheese of course.
 Owner/operator Sean (and his lovely wife) aims to only source responsibly, sustainably, locally, and hormone free foods.
 Oz is super family friendly and offers great eats, including two fun and fantastic “boards” to choose from (i.e., there’s even one for the kiddos) that earns them a spot on the “Best Charcuterie & Cheese in Austin” guide With game viewing parties, trivia nights, and the like, Oz enhances the overall “experience” when you visit.
 Casual indoor and outdoor seating available.